-Sangiran is an archaeological site in Java island, Indonesia.
-The museum has an area 48 square kilometres and located 15 kilometres north of Surakarta in Solo River valley and administratively Sangiran is in Sragen and Karanganyar.
-In the year of 1977 Sangiran determined by the Minister of Education and Culture of Indonesia as a cultural heritage.
-In 1996 the site was listed in the UNESCO world heritage site.
+Sangiran is an archaeological site on the Java island of Indonesia.
+Sangiran museum has an area of about 48 kilometers squares and it is located 15 kilometers north part of Surakarta town.
+It is on side of Solo River valley, administratively Sangiran is in Sragen and Karanganyar district.
+Sangiran was determined by the Minister of Education and Culture of Indonesia as a cultural heritage in 1977 and listed as a UNESCO world heritage site.

-In 1934 an anthropologist Gustav Heinrich Ralph von Koenigswald began research at the site.
-In subsequent years, the excavation found the fossil of the first human ancestors, Pithecanthropus erectus, or Java Man.
-There are about 60 of them over other fossil Meganthropus palaeojavanicus fossils have been found at the site.
+There was anthropologist Gustav Heinrich Ralph von Koenigswald who began research at the site in 1934.
+In subsequent years, the excavation found fossils of the first human ancestors, Pithecanthropus Erectus, or Java man.
+There are about 60 of them over other fossils of Meganthropus Palaeojavanicus that have been found at the site.

-Sangiran museum are also presented in early human history since about 2 million years and 200,000 years ago, from end to end when the Pleistocene Pliocene middle.
-In the museum there are 13,086 hominid fossil collection and is an upright hominid sites, comprehensive in Asia.
-It can also be found animal fossils reinforced rear, aquatic fossils, fossils of marine plants and stone tools.
+Sangiran museum is also presenting early human history since about 2 million years and 200.000 years ago and that was when was Pleistocene Pliocene.
+There are 13.086 hominid fossil collections and it is the upright hominid site, comprehensive in Asia.
+The visitor can also see the animal's fossils reinforced rear, aquatic fossils, fossils of marine plants, and stone tools equipment.

-In the first dome is a study centre of Sangiran.
-The dome opened itself through a process of erosion to form a depression.
-In the depression that found soil layers that contain information about life in ancient times.
+The first dome was found near the museum and it was a studied center and it opened itself through the process of erosion to form depression.
+The depression, that found soil layers that contained information about life in ancient times.